-If a candidate who is the subject of the relevant decision (or the candidate's parent/carer) disagrees with the decision made and reasonably believes that the centre has not complied with its responsibilities or followed due procedures, a written request setting out the grounds for appeal should be submitted within 7 calendar days of the decision being made known to the appellant.
+If a candidate who is the subject of the relevant decision (or the candidate's parent/carer) disagrees with the decision made and reasonably believes that the centre has not complied with its responsibilities or followed due procedures, a written request setting out the grounds for appeal should be submitted within seven calendar days of the decision being made known to the appellant.

 To determine the outcome of the appeal, the Head of Centre will consult the respective JCQ publication to confirm the centre has complied with the principles and regulations governing access arrangements and/or special consideration and followed due procedures.

-The appellant will be informed of the outcome of the appeal within 7 calendar days of the appeal being received and logged by the centre.
+The appellant will be informed of the outcome of the appeal within seven calendar days of the appeal being received and logged by the centre.
 If the appeal is upheld, the appellant will be informed in writing and the school will proceed to implement the necessary arrangements/submit the necessary application.

-8 RATIFICATION
+5 RATIFICATION

-This Policy has been approved by the Headteacher in September 2023.
+This policy has been approved and ratified by the Headteacher in January 2025.
+The policy will be reviewed for January 2026.

-Donoles.
+Donaler.

-Mrs S O Donovan
+Mrs S O'Donovan Headteacher

-Headteacher